RohitChanda/master-react/README.md

 Imagine that files on your desktop didn’t have names.
 Instead, you’d refer to them by their order — the first file, the second file, and so on.
 You could get used to it, but once you delete a file, it would get confusing.
 The second file would become the first file, the third file would be the second file, and so on.

 File names in a folder and JSX keys in an array serve a similar purpose.
 They let us uniquely identify an item between its siblings.
 A well-chosen key provides more information than the position within the array.
 Even if the position changes due to reordering, the key lets React identify the item throughout its lifetime.

+When we have components at same level and if a new component comes on the first without ID, DOM is going to re-render all the components again.
+As DOM can’t identify where to place it.
+But if we give each of them a unique ID then react knows where to put that component according to the ID.
+It is a good optimization and performance thing.

+***Note:*** Never use index as keys in map.
+It is not recommended.